Colegio Estilo

-Colegio Estilo is a private secular school in Madrid, Spain.
+Colegio Estilo was a private secular school in Madrid, Spain.
 It was founded in 1959 by Spanish writer Josefina Aldecoa, who was the Principal of Colegio Estilo for 52 years.
-The current Principal of Colegio Estilo is Susana Aldecoa.
-Colegio Estilo has today around 200 students and 30 teachers.
-It is a secular and artistic school, located in the area of El Viso, in Madrid, Spain.
+The last Principal of Colegio Estilo was Susana Aldecoa.
+Colegio Estilo closed in 2019, with around 200 students and 30 teachers.
+It was a secular and artistic school, located in the area of El Viso, in Madrid, Spain.

 History

 Colegio Estilo was founded by Josefina Aldecoa in October 1959 in Madrid, Spain.
 Colegio Estilo was born of the need for a free, modern, and pro-European school.

 Located at calle Serrano 182, in El Viso neighborhood, the impending closure of the school was announced in June 2019.

 Willy Toledo and Marcos de Quinto studied at the Colegio Estilo.

 Philosophy

-Colegio Estilo follows the model laid out by the ILE (Free Institution of Teaching).
-Art is a core subject from the age of three and there is individual monitoring and follow-up of each student.
+Colegio Estilo followed the model laid out by the ILE (Private Institution of Teaching).
+Art was a core subject from the age of three and there was individual monitoring and follow-up of each student.

-Much of the classwork is carried out without text books and it is the children themselves who decorate their workbooks.
+Much of the classwork were carried out without text books and it was the children themselves who decoratef their workbooks.